-The foundation skills I learned at LaSalle College while doing my DEC program in Fashion Marketing proved to be extremely valuable.
+The foundation skills I learned at LaSalle College while doing my AEC program in Event Planning proved to be extremely valuable.
 The specialized programs, the teachers and the connections and relationships I made while studying there all played a role as major stepping stones in my career.

 Although life has led me into a different direction away from event planning, the knowledge and skills I acquired at LaSalle College has greatly contributed to my success, as they can be applied in many different industries, including restaurant management.